hanhanwu/Hanhan_Data_Science_Practice/README.md

   * Linear Regression, a linear formula between X and y, deals with linear relationship; Polynomial Regression converts that linear formula into a polnomial one, and it can deal with non-linear relationship.
   * When we increase the power value in polynomial regression, it will be easier to become over-fitting.
 Also with higher degree of polynomial function, the change of one y value in the training data can affect the fit of data points far away (non-local problem).
   * Regression Spline (non-linear method)
-    * It's trying to overcome the problems in polynomial regression
+    * It's trying to overcome the problems in polynomial regression.
+When we apply a polynomial function to the whole dataset, it may impose the global data structure, so how about fit different portion of data with different functions
-    * It divides the dataset into multiple bins, and fits each bin with lower models
+    * It divides the dataset into multiple bins, and fits each bin with different models
   ![regression spline](https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/regression_spline_knots.png)
     * Points where the division occurs are called "Knots".
-The function used for each bin are known as "Piecewise function"
+The function used for each bin are known as "Piecewise function".
+More knots lead to the more flexible piecewise functions.
+When there are k knots, we will have k+1 piecewise functions.
+    * Piecewise Step Functions: having a function remains constant at each bin
+    * Piecewise Polynomials: each bin is using a lower degree polynomial function to fit.
+You can consider Piecewise Step Function as Piecewise Polynomials with degree as 0

 ********************************************